abrarwritescode/ML_PROJECTS/README.md

 ## Overview

-This repository showcases the implementation of different machine learning algorithms to address real-world problems.
+This repository contains the implementation of different machine learning algorithms to address real-world problems.
 Each of these project gave me a clear understanding of how real world machine learning projects works and better understanding of the problem

 ## Key Projects